And Still (Reba McEntire song)

 "And Still" is a song written by Liz Hengber and Tommy Lee James, and recorded by American country music artist Reba McEntire.
-It was released in May 1995 as the fifth and final single from her album Read My Mind.
-The song reached #2 on the Billboard Hot Country Singles & Tracks chart in August 1995.
+It was released in May 1995 by MCA Records as the fifth and final single from her nineteenth studio album, Read My Mind (1994).
+The song reached number two on the US Billboard Hot Country Singles & Tracks chart in August 1995.

-The song debuted at #58 on the Hot Country Singles chart for the week of May 27, 1995, and peaked at #2 for the week of August 5, 1995, behind Alan Jackson's "I Don't Even Know Your Name".
+It debuted at number 58 on the Hot Country Singles chart for the week of May 27, 1995, and peaked at number 2 for the week of August 5, 1995, behind Alan Jackson's "I Don't Even Know Your Name".

-Music Video
+Music video

+The music video for "And Still" was released in July 1995, and was Reba's final video to be directed by Jack Cole (who directed some of Reba's most memorable '90s videos).
+It was filmed over 3 days in Guatemala City, Guatemala.
+Then-Guiding Light actors Mark Derwin and Beth Ehlers appear in the video.